-For program year 2017, SDHDA anticipated new construction of 150 rental units, acquisition/rehabilitation of 50 rental units, development of 20 service enriched housing units, assisting 150 households with homeowner rehab, assisting 315 families with security deposit assistance, assisting 15 homebuyers with homebuyer assistance and funding 22 agencies with ESG funding.
+For program year 2022, SDHDA anticipated new construction of 70 rental units, acquisition/rehabilitation of 20 rental units, development of 10 service enriched housing units, assisting 50 households with homeowner rehab, assisting 400 families with security deposit assistance, assisting 15 homebuyers with homebuyer assistance and funding 20 agencies with ESG funding.

-The outcomes for 2017 are based on project completions which can be skewed due to timing.
-The HOME multifamily projects completed in 2017 were originally approved for funding in program years 2014, 2015 and 2016.
-The HOME and HTC funded developments resulted in 239 new multifamily rental units, of which zero were service enriched and zero were rehabs.
-In reviewing HOME funds only, no single family homes were constructed and two households received homebuyer assistance.
-For homeowner rehabilitation 53 homes were completed with HOME funds.
-Twenty-two agencies were awarded ESG funding and 292 households received security deposit assistance.
+The outcomes for 2022 are based on project completions which can be skewed due to timing.
+The HOME, HTF and HTC funded developments resulted in 241 new multifamily rental units, of which eight were service enriched and forty-two were rehabs.
+In reviewing HOME funds only, two single family homes were constructed and one household received homebuyer assistance.
+For homeowner rehabilitation 76 homes were completed with HOME funds.
+Twenty-two agencies were awarded ESG funding and 316 households received security deposit assistance.
 These numbers do not take into account activities financed with Housing Opportunity Fund.

-The CDBG program obligated \$4,934,604.50 in grant funds to 13 communities to help them assist with \$11,300,078 in estimated project costs.
-Eight communities received funding to assist with water and wastewater improvements.
-Two communities were awarded funds for community facilities and three communities were obligated funding for the removal of blighted properties.
+The CDBG program obligated \$6,850,767 in grant funds to 10 communities to help them assist with \$30,887,236 in estimated project costs.
+Seven (7) communities received funding to assist with water, wastewater, sewer, and utility improvements.
+One community was awarded funds for childcare expansion.
+One community was obligated imminent threat funding, and one community was award funds for the removal of blighted properties.